Sovereignty · · 2 min read

 They will not leave empty-handed

-My husband’s mother ran from kitchen, church, and children.
+My husband’s mother ran from kitchen, church, children.

 She never had time to raise her sword.